 When the Celtics failed to win the title that year, Russell’s coaching job was considered in jeopardy, and many in the league questioned whether the player-coach model was viable.
 Russell remained with the team, and, in the 1967–68 season, the Celtics regained their dominance in the league with another NBA championship under his guidance.
 From that point, his coaching abilities were no longer questioned.
 In Russell’s third year as player-coach, Boston repeated as NBA champion by defeating the Los Angeles Lakers.
 After that season, Russell retired, having led the team to eleven championships in thirteen years.
 Bill Russell had a career average of 15.1 points and 22.5 rebounds per game and had amassed 21,620 career rebounds, second in NBA history only to Wilt Chamberlain’s 23,924.

 After retirement, Russell coached the Seattle (Washington) Supersonics from 1973 to 1977 and the Sacramento Kings from 1987 to 1988.
 His success as a coach was modest, although in 1976 he did lead the Supersonics into the playoffs for the first time in their history.
 Russell also had brief stints as a sportscaster, businessman, and as a professional writer with books, Second Wind and Russell’s Rules, published in 1979 and 2001.
 In 2007 Russell was awarded an honorary doctorate from Suffolk University.
 He received a similar degree from Harvard University two weeks later.
 On February 14, 2009, NBA Commissioner David Stern announced that the NBA Finals Most Valuable Player Award would be renamed the Bill Russell NBA Finals Most Valuable Player Award.
-In 2011 President Barack Obama presented Russell the Presidential Medal of Freedom.
-Bill Russell currently lives on Mercer Island near Seattle, Washington.
+In 2011, President Barack Obama presented Russell the Presidential Medal of Freedom.